gmaldona/OpenLiberty-Demo/README.md

 **Step 2:** Clone the repository.

 **Step 3:** Navigate to `src/main/webapp/META-INF` directory and update the config variables in `microprofile-config.properties`.
-At the same time, make sure your database name, username, and password match the one in the `mongo-init.js` at the root directory.
+At the same time, make sure your database name, username, and password match the one in the `mongo-init.js` in the root directory.

 **Step 4:** At the root of the directory, create a `.env` file using `.env.example` as the template to fill out the variables.